cs3216/cs3216.github.io/assignments/facebook.md

 Before you do anything else, click on the link that says [**Facebook Platform Policies**](https://developers.facebook.com/policy) and read it.
-You should also check out Facebook’s [Terms of Service](https://www.facebook.com/terms): you *are* going to write an application for Facebook, with some of you deciding to monetize your Facebook applications in the future.
+You should also check out Facebook's [Terms of Service](https://www.facebook.com/terms): you *are* going to write an application for Facebook, with some of you deciding to monetize your Facebook applications in the future.
 It is *probably* a good idea to